-Here are the top 5 screen printing mistakes newbies make, which you should avoid to make your business more efficient.
+Here are the top 5 screen printing mistakes newbies make, which you should avoid making your business more efficient.

-- Not learning the skills from a pro: Although you will find many YouTube videos and they are pretty good to learn the basics, it’s not exactly for those who want to be a pro screen printer.
-To hone you skill, you have to do things on your own and would be better if you become an apprentice of a master screen printer.
+- Not learning the skills from a pro: Although you will find many YouTube videos and they are pretty good to learn the basics, it’s not exactly for those who want to be a pro-screen-printer.
+To hone your skill, you have to do things on your own and be better if you become an apprentice of a master screen-printer.

-- Strictly following manufacturer’s instructions: Rookies would always stick to the manufacturer’s instructions to avoid troubles.
-Although it’s good to stick to instruction, but not wise without testing it first.
-Screen printers should test their equipment and run a test production to makes sure everything turns out as expected.
+- Strictly following the manufacturer’s instructions: Rookies would always stick to the manufacturer’s instructions to avoid troubles.
+However, it’s good to stick to instruction, but not wise without testing it first.
+Screen printers should test their equipment and run a test production to make sure everything is expected.

-- Not Networking: When you are in the industry, you have to network your reach to other screen printer as well.
-You will have to reach out and talk to customers, possible partners and industry influencers.
+- Not Networking: When you are in the industry, you have to network your reach to other screen printers.
+You will have to reach out and talk to customers, possible partners, and industry influencers.

 - Always using the same equipment: Many new screen printers think that they only need one set of tools to run their small business, but that’s not always the case.
-If your production process, screen printers need a multiple set of the same equipment such as various sizes of screen and various types of colors for various types of substrates.
+In your production process, screen printers need multiple sets of the same equipment, such as various screen sizes and various types of colors for multiple types of substrates.
 Make sure you have all the equipment you need to run a business meeting various client needs.

 Running a screen-printing business efficiently truly takes a lot of work.
 Even with all your safety measures and best practices, you will fail sometimes.
 It’s common among screen printers to see a loss in business a few times a year.
 However, if you can manage to keep your production process efficient for the rest of the time, that’s enough to make big profits.